(Not Just Victorian) Flatbush tour

-The pieces of the Flatbush neighborhood south of Prospect Park, known to real estate agents as Victorian Flatbush (aka Ditmas Park and Prospect Park South), contain enormous contrasts.
+The pieces of the Flatbush neighborhood south of Prospect Park, known to real estate agents as Victorian Flatbush (aka Ditmas Park and Prospect Park South, which are distinct segments), contain enormous contrasts.

 We'll see leafy streets with large Victorian houses, part of country-in-city early 20th century development.
 We'll visit streets crammed with pre-war apartment buildings, and bustling, raucous shopping streets, serving people who've come to Brooklyn from places afar as Pakistani and Haiti.

 The tour includes a couple of historic districts, including the micro-enclave of Albermarle Terrace and Kenmore Terrace, the spacious Ditmas Park, and the astounding Prospect Park South, which, as a couple of photos below show, is a fantastic place to visit before Halloween.

 From Joseph O'Neill's novel Netherland: We turned off Church, and in an instant that raucous Caribbean boulevard, with its ninety-nine-cent stores and discount clothing outlets... had given way to a neighborhood unlike any other I'd seen in New York.